-Shelley Minteer has been awarded the 2018 ACS Division of Analytical Chemistry Award in Electrochemistry, which will be given in August at the ACS meeting in Boston.
+On August 21, 2018 Shelley Minteer was awarded the 2018 ACS Division of Analytical Chemistry Award in Electrochemistry, which was given at the ACS meeting in Boston.
 She is one of six awardees for the division, and is the third professor from the University of Utah Department of Chemistry to receive this award.

 To read more about the division winners, click here.